empovit/packet-esxi-6-7/README.md

 If you would like to perform the update manually, you need to deploy an ESXi 6.5 server and run the following commands through an SSH session in the server once it has been deployed.

-First make sure that SSH and Shell are enabled, they should be enabled by default on Packet but if not, run the following:
+First make sure that SSH and Shell are enabled, they should be enabled by default on Equinix Metal but if not, run the following:

 ```
 vim-cmd hostsvc/enable_ssh